PanagiotisKots/SafeSocket/README.md

 <br><br>

-<h2>SafeSocket++ v0.1 - First Official Release</h2>
+<h2>SafeSocket++ v0.1 - First Official pre Release</h2>

 <br>

- We are excited to announce the first official release of SafeSocket++, a console-based program developed in C++ for networking and user communication on local networks.
+ We are excited to announce the first official pre release version of SafeSocket++.
 This release includes both server and client executables, allowing seamless communication between  computers on the same LAN.

 <h3>Features</h3>